-Board of Directors1
+Board of Directors\

-He has broad knowledge of the retailing and financial industries cultivated as a director of the Company and its Group companies including a finance related subsidiary as well as broad knowledge and experience in areas including advertising and branding, management administration, risk management, and so forth.
-The Company would like him to utilize this knowledge and experience to realize the management plans aimed for by the Company, and to advance Group function (strengthening the provision of high value added services and the function of administrative divisions).
+He has broad knowledge of the retailing industry cultivated as a director of the Company and its Group companies as well as broad knowledge and experience relating to marketing including advertising, branding, management information analysis and sustainability (addressing environmental and social issues and so forth).
+The Company would like him to utilize this knowledge and experience to realize the management plans aimed for by the Company, and to activate the Group companies' corporate communication, etc.